 Indicates a management contract or compensatory plan.

-Portions of this exhibit (indicated by asterisks) have been omitted pursuant to a request for confidential treatment that will be separately filed with the Securities and Exchange Commission.
+Portions of this exhibit (indicated by asterisks) have been omitted pursuant to a request for confidential treatment that we have separately filed with the Securities and Exchange Commission.

 To be filed by amendment.